Backpacking Baffin Island Part 2: The Day We Crossed the Arctic Circle

 In one of the most remote places in Canada?

-As the sun was rising we Trevor made hot coffee, packed up, and headed down-valley toward Overlord to meet Peter again.
+As the sun was rising, Trevor made hot coffee, packed up, and we headed down-valley toward Overlord to meet Peter again.

 The mountains were behind us, but the trip wasn’t over.
 Pangnirtung — or Pang, as everyone calls it — welcomed us with a kind of quiet that makes you slow down.
 The trail had shown us the land.